cvat-ai/cvat/cvat/apps/annotation/README.md

 -   uploaded file: a zip archive with following structure:
     ```bash
     taskname.zip
-    ├── frame000001.txt
+    ├── frame_000001.txt
-    ├── frame000002.txt
+    ├── frame_000002.txt
-    ├── frame000003.txt
+    ├── frame_000003.txt
     ├── ...
     └──obj.names
     ```
-    Each `*.txt` file contains annotations for a frame with the same name as annotation file.
-    Note: it should be possible to match the CVAT frame(imagename) and annotation filename.
-    There are 2 options:
+    It should be possible to match the CVAT frame(imagename) and annotation filename There are 2 options:
-    1. full match between image name and filename form annotation `*.txt` file (in case of a task was created from images or archive of images).
+    1. full match between image name and name of annotation `*.txt` file (in case of a task was created from images or archive of images).
     1. match by frame number (if CVAT cannot match by name).
-       If name of the *.txt annotation file contains a number CVAT will interpret it as frame number.
+File name should be in the following format `frame_%6d.jpg`.
+       It will be used when task was created from video for example.

 -   supported shapes: Rectangles
 -   additional comments: the CVAT task should be created with the full label set that may be in the annotation files